DinoChiesa/get-gcp-access-token/README.md

 8. name it, and create it.

-9. Download the JSON for the client.
+9. Download the JSON for the client into a credentials file.
 The result is something like this:
    ```json
    {
      "installed": {